willsyn7/GoWebsocketchat/README.md

 # Work on your new feature files and when you are ready at least stage all of the changes
 # you've made before proceeding.
+#
-# At this point in the workflow, you are ready to push your new feature branch to
+# At this point in the workflow, you are ready to push your new feature branch to GitHub.
-# the GitHub.
 # Before pushing your feature to GitHub you will need to sync with the GitHub dev branch
 # to bring your local dev repo up to date with latest changes.
+#
-So now go back to your
-# local dev branch.
+# So now go back to your local dev branch.
 git checkout dev

 # Sync the latest changes from GitHub dev to bring your local dev up to date.